pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Off Track Alerts

 Trigger an alert when you leave a route by `Off Track Distance`.

+### Off Track Alerts Max Report Interval

+How often, in seconds, an alert should fire.
+Alerts will continue firing until you return to the planned route (or reach a section of another enabled route).

 ### Off Track Alerts Alert Type